 When attorneys were questioned regarding how often they were asked for help in locating a loved one's will, they stated, "all the time".
 Many State Bar Associations claim they receive calls daily from desperate family's looking for help in locating a will.
 Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have a means to register a Will.
 The public use The U.S. Will Registry to register Wills, as well as search a missing Will prior to distributing an estate every day.

 Registering your Will is an essential part of estate planning process.
 Registration assures you and your loved ones that you will can remain private and located when needed.
 Your will itself is not stored, only the location is documented for the original and duplicate copy.
-If you wish to have your Will stored, The U.S. Will Registry recommends Everplans for online storage.
-Storing your will online protects your estate documents from ever being lost, destroyed or disappearing.
+Registering your will online protects your estate documents from ever being lost, destroyed or disappearing.

 The U.S. Will Registry Will Search is proven to reduce the risk of distributing an estate during probate on an assumed intestacy basis or when a Will or later Will may exist.
 There are many reasons why a Will may have been forgotten about, maliciously destroyed, or where an unknown later copy exists.
 The U.S. Will Registry provides a search process that searches for registered and unregistered Wills to understand if a Will or later Will exists.